 This Allies in Recovery member wants to help her brother, but lives far away and has limited contact.
-Their parents are having a hard time accepting the situation, and after a recent DUI, they went as far as asking the arresting officer to hide the drug evidence.
-She wants her family to come together as they deal with her brother’s Substance Use Disorder (SUD) but so far, they have a fractured approach.
+Their parents are having a hard time accepting the situation.
+She wants her family to come together as they deal with her brother’s Substance Use Disorder (SUD).
+But so far, they have a fractured approach.

 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get full access to the Allies in Recovery eLearning program for families, click here.